 After going through all of the personal care products in my bathroom to get rid of ones with questionable ingredients and trying to freshen and purify the air indoors, I didn’t want to be putting those chemicals on my body, breathing them in, or filling the air inside the house with them.
 So, I did without the perfume for awhile, but I missed being able to put on something nice-smelling every morning.

 The Non-Toxic Version of Perfume

+The solution for me was to try making my own homemade perfume.
 The idea of making my own perfume seemed kind of complicated at first, but once I actually tried it, I realized that it’s actually pretty simple.
 And it only took me about twenty minutes from start to finish.
 Not bad at all considering that it would have taken longer than that to go out to a store and buy some.
 And making your own perfume is much, much cheaper too since you only use a few teaspoons of beeswax and carrier oil and a few drops of essential oils.

 Here is the list of ingredients I used and the steps I followed to make my perfume:

 - 2 tsp carrier oil – sweet almond oil or jojoba oil

 - 48 drops essential oils (I chose this number because I was using 4 different oils and this would allow me to have equal amounts of each.)

 - Small metal tin (the size I used was 1/2 ounce)

 Note: If you have a 1 ounce tin you can double this recipe to fill the tin.

 It’s definitely a good idea to blend the essential oils first before you start working with the beeswax because it hardens really, really fast.
 I put all of my essential oils into one cup so that I could just pour them into the beeswax mixture when the time came.
 The recipe from Mrs. Child’s book calls for equal parts of each essential oil, so for this perfume I used: